Washington DC Chapter

 How Our Chapter Started

-VetBaseball’s DC Chapter was launched during May of the 2023 Major League Baseball season.
-A very successful fundraising campaign supported by more than 25 contributors provided the chapter with the resources necessary to provide two trips for veterans from the Armed Forces Retirement Home (AFRH) in Washington, D.C.
+VetBaseball’s DC Chapter was launched in May 2023.
+A successful fundraising campaign supported by more than 25 contributors gave the chapter the resources necessary to provide two trips for veterans from the Armed Forces Retirement Home (AFRH) in Washington, D.C.

-More than 65 veterans got to see the Washington Nationals play against the Milwaukee Brewers and the Chicago White Sox.
+More than 65 veterans saw the Washington Nationals play against the Milwaukee Brewers and the Chicago White Sox.

-To date, the Washington DC Chapter has provided a game day experience to over 170 veterans!
+The Washington DC Chapter has provided a game day experience to over 210 veterans!

 Support the Washington DC Chapter!